adribaeza/python-llmchat-fastapi-streamlit/README.md

 - **docker-compose.yml**: Docker Compose configuration file for Build Docker images and run the services.
 - **pytest.ini**: Configuration file for pytest.
 Example: exclude directories from testing, set verbosity, etc.
 - **README.md**: Main documentation file for the project.

-## Overview

-The project structure is designed to separate the backend and frontend components of the application, making it easier to manage and deploy each part independently.
-The `backend` directory contains the FastAPI application code, while the `frontend` directory contains the Streamlit application code.
-The root directory contains common configuration files and documentation for the entire project.

 ## Getting Started